Málaga CF: Name change to Málaga CF

 On 19 December 1993, in a referendum, the club's members voted in favour of changing names and, on 29 June 1994, CA Malagueño changed their name to Málaga Club de Fútbol S.A.D.

-In the early 2000s, Málaga were a club rich in young and top quality players, and boasted a more modern and developed stadium.
-Although they never pushed for a Champions League place, Málaga were always successful under the popular Joaquín Peiró.
+In the early 2000s, Málaga had a roster of talented young players and a modern stadium.
+Although they never pushed for a Champions League place, under manager Joaquín Peiro the club won trophies and was promoted to a higher division.

 They made a solitary appearance in the UEFA Intertoto Cup in 2002, clinching their only official trophy by beating Gent, Willem II and Villarreal.
 Málaga's run in the UEFA Cup was something of an overachievement, and ended in a defeat on penalties in the quarter-finals to Boavista, after beating Željezničar Sarajevo (who had been eliminated from the Champions League by Newcastle United), Amica Wronki, Leeds United (after a 2–1 win at Elland Road, courtesy of two Julio Dely Valdés goals) and AEK Athens.

 After Peiró's retirement, a mass exodus slowly started.
 Darío Silva, Kiki Musampa, Dely Valdés and Pedro Contreras all left the club.
 Juande Ramos took over as coach and oversaw a 5–1 home thrashing of Barcelona, the club's biggest victory against the Catalan giants, with a hat-trick from loanee Salva Ballesta, who would end up missing out on the Pichichi Trophy by just two goals.
 Ramos, however, left for the Sevilla and Gregorio Manzano took charge.